gregorst3/Dpos-Bot/README.md

 **Modify the following:**

-REMEMBER: Ensure you have permission to do api queries (whitelist the ip of the machine where this script is running, into the api section of dpos config)
+REMEMBER: You have to whitelist the ip of the server where the bot is running into the server where the dpos-node is active.
+(Ex: lisk-main/config.json | shift/config.json 7

+  `"api": {
+        "enabled": true,
+        "access": {
+            "public": false,
+            "whiteList": ["127.0.0.1","10.0.2.1]
+            `                             ←
+                                        This is the bot server ip

 **How to retrieve chat id?**